Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 2. Computational models

 The interaction strength is adjusted via the parameter $G_{\mathrm{ads},\sigma}$.
 The function $s$ takes on the value $1$ if the velocity mode $\bm{e}_{i}$ points to a solid node, otherwise it vanishes.

 The LB scheme can encompass convection-diffusion systems readily under the assumption of low concentrations.
 This condition implies that fluid flow is not affected by molecular diffusion.
 Solute transport is described by introducing the distribution functions $g_{i}$.
-For solute transport we use the d2q4 lattice \cite{d2q4}, generally applied also for thermal fields \cite{moham1,moham2}.
-The reduced number of degrees of freedom does not restrain the predictive capacity of the model \cite{wolf_d2q4}.
-As for fluid flow, the evolution follows the BGK equation \cite{d2q4,reaction_pre,dissolution,crystal,snow}
+For solute transport we use the d2q4 lattice (Kang et al., 2007), generally applied also for thermal fields (Mohamad et al., 2009; Mohamad and Kuzmin, 2010).
+The reduced number of degrees of freedom does not restrain the predictive capacity of the model (Wolf-Gadrow, 1995).
+As for fluid flow, the evolution follows the BGK equation (Kang et al., 2007, 2003, 2002b, 2004; Lu et al., 2009)

-The relaxation time for solute transport is denoted $\tau_{\mathrm{s}}$, defining the diffusion coefficient $D=(2\tau_{\mathrm{s}}-1)/4$ \cite{d2q4}.
-For the d2q4 lattice, the equilibrium distribution functions take the form \cite{d2q4}
+The relaxation time for solute transport is denoted $\tau_{\mathrm{s}}$, defining the diffusion coefficient $D=(2\tau_{\mathrm{s}}-1)/4$ (Kang et al., 2007).
+For the d2q4 lattice, the equilibrium distribution functions take the form (Kang et al., 2007)

 The solute concentration is given by $C=\sum_{i}g_{i}$.
-The local solvent velocity $\bm{u}$ is assumed to be the overall fluid velocity \cite{shan_chen,u_fluids,lb_droplet}
+The local solvent velocity $\bm{u}$ is assumed to be the overall fluid velocity (Kang et al., 2002a; Shan and Chen, 1993; Shan and Doolen, 1995)

 It may be useful to have interfaces also for solute transport in order to prevent diffusion from the liquid to the vapor phase.
-In analogy with multiphase fluid flow \cite{shan_chen,multiphase2}, we add to the velocity $\bm{u}$ in Eq.~\ref{eq:ueq} a term of the form $\tau_{\mathrm{s}}\bm{F}_{\mathrm{s}}/C$.
+In analogy with multiphase fluid flow (Shan and Chen, 1993 and 1994), we add to the velocity $\bm{u}$ in Eq.~\ref{eq:ueq} a term of the form $\tau_{\mathrm{s}}\bm{F}_{\mathrm{s}}/C$.
 The function $\bm{F}_{\mathrm{s}}$ is defined as

 The parameter $G_{\mathrm{s}}$ allows to tune the intensity.
 The function $\varphi(\bm{r},t)$ is given by

 This mechanism introduces an interface acting as a barrier to diffusion moving with the overall fluid.
 Far from interfaces, $\bm{F}_{\mathrm{s}}$ vanishes and diffusive transport is restored.
 The contribution of $\bm{F}_{\mathrm{s}}$ is taken into account also for the nodes belonging to the surface of the solid phase.